 - Big data platforms like Hadoop, Hive & Pig

-Analytic Problem-solvingCandidates will need to approach challenges of a higher level, employing the right approach to make the maximum use of time and human resources.
+Analytic Problem-solvingCandidates will need to approach challenges at a higher level, employing the right approach to make the maximum use of time and human resources.

-Effective CommunicationCandidates will have to detail your techniques and discoveries to technical and non-technical audiences in a language they can understand.
+Effective CommunicationCandidates will have to detail techniques and discoveries to be technical and non-technical audiences in a language they can understand.

 Intellectual CuriosityCandidates will need to explore new territories and find creative and unusual ways to solve problems.

 Industry KnowledgeCandidates will have to understand the way their chosen industry functions and how data is collected, analyzed, and utilized.

-SAS: SAS is a computer programming language that is used for statistical analysis.
+SAS is a computer programming language that is used for statistical analysis.
 It stands as the undisputed market leader in the commercial analytics space.

-The language is easy to learn and provides a simple option for professionals who already have an established knowledge in SQL.
+SAS updates are developed in a controlled environment and are thus always well tested compared to open source.
+The language is easy to learn and provides a simple option for professionals who already have an established knowledge of SQL.